ElpadoCan/SpotMAX/spotmax/docs/source/parameters/parameters_tuning.rst

 :ref:`Effect size (vs. backgr.)` are good candidates, since the effect size is a measure of the SNR of the spot.

+Another combination that we found working well, is to use an ``OR`` statement between global and local effect sizes.
+For example, you could filter spots whose global ``OR`` local :ref:`Effect size (vs. backgr.)` are higher than a specific value.

 .. tip::

     To understand what could be a good minimum effect size, run the analysis